 ASCE Program Admissions Criteria and Process

-In order to be sure that the Academy for Inclusive Learning and Social Growth is the best match for our applicants, we require an application packet be completed for each student.
+To be sure that the Academy for Inclusive Learning and Social Growth is the best match for our applicants, we require an application packet be completed for each student.

-Upon entering, it is expected that students will demonstrate the following minimum requirements:
+It is expected that students will demonstrate the following minimum requirements:

 ASCE Admission Criteria

-- 3rd grade reading level (preferred)
+- 3rd grade reading level

 - No significant behavioral or emotional problems that would impact school performance

 - Ability to be successful in competitive employment situations

 - Desire and motivation to complete a post-secondary program

 - Have a willingness to complete all assignments with support

 - Knowledge and understanding of basic mathematics with the ability to use calculator